-The bridge in a network segment that has the lowest root path costs is the designated bridge.
-When more than one bridge has the same root path costs, the bridge with the smallest value bridge identifier becomes the designated bridge.
-The designated port on this bridge is the port that connects a network segment leading away from the root bridge.
-When a bridge is connected to a network segment with more than one port (through a hub, for example), the bridge gives the role of the designated port to the port with the better port ID.
+The bridge in a network segment that has the numerically lowest Root path costs value is the Designated bridge.

+When more than one bridge has the same Root path costs, the bridge with the numerically lowest Bridge Identifier value becomes the Designated bridge.
+The Designated port on this bridge is the port that connects a network segment leading away from the Root bridge.
+When a bridge is connected to a network segment through more than one port (through a hub, for example), the bridge gives the role of the Designated port to the port with the better port ID.